PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

 This Python project is based on the Polar Android SDK.
-But does it also run on a Linux phone?

 .
 .